1820 United States presidential election in Massachusetts

 The 1820 United States presidential election in Massachusetts took place between November 6 and December 1, 1820, as part of the 1820 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

 During this election, the Democratic-Republican Party was the only major national party, but the Federalist Party (which had no candidate) won the popular vote in Massachusetts.
 The unpledged Federalist electors won Massachusetts by a wide margin of 36.00%.
+Among the electors chosen was former President John Adams, who cast his vote for the Democratic-Republican candidate James Monroe.